anhpt379/tab-tree-organizer/README.md

 1. When you open a link in a new tab, the extension identifies the source tab as the "parent"
 2. If the parent tab isn't already in a group, a new group is created with both tabs
 3. If the parent tab is already in a group, the new tab joins that group
-4. Groups are automatically named with sequential numbers
+4. Groups are created with empty names for a cleaner interface
 5. When tabs are closed, the extension checks if groups should be maintained or dissolved
-6. Numbers from closed groups are reused for new groups

 ## Edge Cases Handled